 “When we use chipped dishes for eating and scratched pans to cook with, their damage confers poor health and impoverishment,” says Weber.
 She suggests discarding dented silverware and pans, as well as chipped mugs, plates, and bowls.
 And if you want to tackle organization room by room, here are some things in your bathroom that you should absolutely get rid of.

 Fix broken items

 Damaged items are bad when it comes to your feng shui, but broken ones are worse.
 Why?
 Broken things equal being broke and having diminished financial energy, explains Weber.
 But just because something is broken doesn’t mean you should automatically toss it—just don’t let it stay broken for long.
-“If something is broken in your home, fix it,” she says simply.
-“If it can’t be fixed, throw it out or replace it.”
-Check out this guide to things you’re keeping in your home that professional organizers would throw out.
+Chu gives this guidance: “If something is broken and you put it aside to be fixed, but three years later, it’s still sitting in the same place, toss it.”
+This handy 135-piece tool kit will get you started and on the right path.
+Next, find out what you’re keeping in your home that professional organizers would throw out.